alban-read/M1-MICRO-FORTH/dumbint.md

 Use 32bit values when 32 bit values will do.

-Use bytes if bytes will do.
+Use words or bytes where words or bytes will do.

 Support integer and decimal maths